simoc/mapyrus/docs/reference.md

 \hline

 \texttt{shapefile} &
-Reads from ESRI Shape format file with URL or filename \textit{name}.
+Reads from ESRI Shape format file with URL or filename _name_.
 The geometry for each fetched record is assigned to a variable named
 \texttt{GEOMETRY}, attribute field values are assigned to variables with attribute field names.